 Prep Your Natural Nails

 Next, wash and cleanse your nails.
+(If you need a new hand soap, we love the Kiehl’s Liquid Hand Soap in Grapefruit.)
 Some press-on nail kits come with an alcohol wipe to use pre-application to help the press-ons adhere better.
 Also, natural oils from skin and nails can cause the fake nails to lift up and come off sooner than you want them to, so it’s important to sweep them away before applying your fake set.

 Add the Glue